 - Researching interesting cultural events for ‘Reporter’.

 Good day!
 LOVED being given work that’s directly related to a feature.
+Even if the workload came in a Bremen container, I’d be all for it.
 Hope I’m helping.
 Thought the J. Savile one was ballsy – really wanted to impress.

 Wish my current desk was actually IN features section.
 Sort of in the online section at the mo – I don’t mind, but it’s not giving me much chance to strike up convo.